deepsea-inria/deepsea-web/graph/graph.md

 $ ipfs init
 ~~~~

+***Warning: disk space.*** The default behavior of IPFS is to keep a
+cache of all downloaded files in the folder `~/.ipfs/`.
+Because the
+graph data is several gigabytes, the cache folder should have at least
+twice this much free space.
+To select a different cache folder for
+IPFS, before issuing the command `ipfs init`, set the environment
+variable `$IPFS_PATH` to point to the desired path.

-Then, we need to run the IPFS daemon.
+Next, we need to run the IPFS daemon.
 This process needs to be running
 until after all input graphs have been successfully downloaded to your
 machine.